beele/HomebridgeLgSmartThinqAirco/README.md

   For example: `python3 example.py -c "BE" -l "en-UK" -s "wideq_state.json" ls`
 - Follow the instructions on the screen, and paste the resulting URL back into the terminal.
   The command will now print out a list of all known devices for your account, select the one you want and paste the value in the `config.json` file at the `id` field of the corresponding accessory definition.
+  It will also generate a file in which the session is stored.
 - The plugin is now fully ready to be used in Homebridge!
+- Note!
+If you update the plugin, make sure to re-execute the command above with your specific parameters! (because updating the plugin removes the file in which the session is stored!)

 This code makes use of the `WideQ` library, more information [here](https://github.com/sampsyo/wideq).
 Some changes have been made to the included version of the WideQ library.